ArnaudRosay/mlp4nids/README.md

 ## Files
 - **extract_traffic_types.py**: read csv files and create one parquet files for each traffic type.
-In total 15 files are generated (1 benign and 14 attacks)
+In total 15 files are generated (1 benign and 14 attacks).
-- **create_datasets.py**: read the 15 files generated in previous step and create parquet files for training, cross-validation and test
+- **create_datasets.py**: read the 15 files generated in previous step and create parquet files for training, cross-validation and test.
-- **deep_learning.py**: deep learning library
+- **deep_learning.py**: deep learning library.
-- **mlp4nids.py**: main program to train neural network and get performances
+- **mlp4nids.py**: main program to train neural network and get performances.
-- **requirements.txt**: list of python packages to reproduce the environment with all dependencies
+- **requirements.txt**: list of python packages to reproduce the environment with all dependencies.

 ## Environment
 This project has been developed using python 3.7 and TensorFlow-1.14.<br>
-All packages required to run this project are listed in requirements.txt and shall be installed in your python environment
+All packages required to run this project are listed in requirements.txt and shall be installed in your python environment.